 5. Give consumers an experience worth their time

 Everyone is busy around the holidays.
 At any other time of year, you might want to create an experiential marketing campaign that includes long experiences or a more thorough one, but do not forget that this should be more focused.
 Provide a simple, streamlined experience that not only gets your brand’s name out there but also doesn’t take too much time to complete and most of all, is worthy of their time.

-Purposely, campaigns that are directed to families and to providing them with a once-in-a-lifetime experience is an exception.
+Purposely, campaigns that are directed to families and to provide them with a once-in-a-lifetime experience are an exception.
 During the holidays, families are more focused on doing activities together than amassing more items they don’t need.
-If you can tap into that drive by providing customers with an experience worth making time for, your campaign will be a guaranteed success.
+If you can tap into that drive by providing customers with an experience worth making time for, your campaign will be guaranteed success.